 After a few seconds, when you go back to sleep, you will experience hypnagogia (the transitional state from wakefulness to sleep) and you will jump directly into REM stage.

-The Rausis technique: Step-by-step guide
+The Rausis Method: Step-by-step guide

 Okay, now what should you do?

-Before you go to sleep, you should take your phone and:
+Before you go to sleep, you should:

 2) Set a second alarm using the app – it should be 3 minutes AFTER the first alarm.

 It also needs to be with a DIFFERENT sound – something that exists in the real world, that you can recognize (bell, waterfall, birds, etc.)

 For example, place the first alarm clock at 6:00, and the second one at 6:03.